munnaceh/Basic-Network-Sniffer/README.md

-Task 1
 # Basic-Network-Sniffer
-Build a network sniffer in Python that captures and analyzes network traffic.
+This is a basic network sniffer developed by Python program that captures and analyzes network traffic.
 This project will help you understand how data flows on a network and how network packets are structured.
-@CodeAlpha #CodeAlpha